ARPA-SIMC/arkimet/doc/seg-dir.md

  - files older than `archive age` are moved to `last/`
  - data files present in the index but not on disk are removed from the index
  - data files are renumbered starting from 0, sequentially without gaps, in the order given by the index, or by reference time if there is no index.
+This is done to avoid sequence numbers growing indefinitely for datasets with frequent appends and removes.